ihatenodejs/librecloud-web/README.md

 3. **Generate auth secret**

    This step is relatively painless.
-Simply execute the below command to generate a `.env.local` file with an `AUTH_SECRET`.
+Execute the below command to generate a `.env.local` file with an `AUTH_SECRET`.

    ```bash
    bunx auth secret